tsouche/learn-kubernetes/tutorial-1-concepts.md

 ### 2.7.2 - Deployment

-Such a group is very often a `ReplicaSet` (there are several way to regroup _Pods_ but we will not enter into too much details here and now), and is managed by a _Deployment_.
-Namely the Deployment is told the _Desired State_ (let's say that we want 3 replicas), knowns  and should indicate that we need _n_ replicas, and it will manage all actions in order to de^moy the _n_ Pods in order
+A _Deployment_ will enable you to instantiate a group of _Pods_ in order to garantee that the application will meet the expected performance, availability, resilience...
+Namely, you will describe to the Deployment the _Desired State_ (let's say that we want 3 replicas, all on different _Nodes_ and with enough resources), and it will trigger various Controllers and the Scheduler in order to actually deploy the Pod on as many _Nodes_ as required to meet the target.

-A _Deployment_ provides declarative updates for _Pods_ and _ReplicaSets_.
-As explained above about Controllers, the principle is to describe a **desired state** in a _Deployment_, and the _Deployment Controller_ changes the _actual state_ to the _desired state_ (scale up, scale down, upgrade version...) at a controlled rate.
-You can define Deployments to create new ReplicaSets (i.e. group of _Pods_ managed by the Master), or to remove existing Deployments and release all their resources (to make them available to other _Deployments_).
+By changing the description of the _Desired state_, you also trigger the _Deployment Controller_ to changes the _Actual state_ to get the new _Desired state_ (scale up, scale down, upgrade version...) at a controlled rate.
+Also, if you instruct the _Deployment_ so, it will remove existing _Pods_ and release all their resources (to make them available to other _Deployments_).

 ![alt txt](./images/tuto-1-pod-overview-1.png "A Deployment of several Pods, exposed by a Service towards an Ingress")